Skip to main content

 As the UK welcomes the new Labour Government, DACS’ CEO Christian Zimmermann discusses how the UK’s visual artists can be better supported.

 With Sir Keir Starmer delivering his victory speech at Tate Modern, this new Government signals renewed optimism for the UK’s visual arts.
-The creative industries have long been an essential part of the UK’s culture and economy, providing around 2.46 million jobs, contributing £126 billion to the UK’s GVA, and the UK Art Market being one of the largest in the world.
+The creative industries have long been an essential part of the UK’s culture and economy, providing around 2.46 million jobs, contributing £126 billion to the UK’s GVA (Gross Added Value), and the UK Art Market being one of the largest in the world.
 We are encouraged by Labour’s pledge to make the creative industries a central part of their plans for growing the economy, and we believe that this is the right time to address the urgent policy issues that can uplift our artists and secure their futures.

 Labour wants to change how the UK supports the future of work and those who are self-employed.
 Our ask, along with other organisations such as the Authors' Licensing and Collecting Society (ALCS), for a Freelance Commissioner will help deliver this change.
 Freelancers make up a huge proportion of the jobs in the Creative Industries.
 49% of the cultural sector workforce are freelancers, which is even higher for the visual arts, 70%, vastly exceeding the national average of 16%.
 The new Government has a unique opportunity to champion fair pay for artists and creators, who often earn less than the national average wage, despite their significant contributions.